cpeditor/cpeditor.github.io/content/docs/preferences/language/_index.md

 The name of the main class of your solution.

-You can use arbitary name for your source file.
+You can use an arbitrary name for your source file.
 When compiling, CP Editor automatically saves your code to a file with the class name.

 #### Java Run Command

 The command to run your solution.
-For example: `java`.
+For example `java`.

 This command shouldn't contain the class path or the class name, CP Editor automatically adds them.